-It is nearly 5 years ago now and on the surface life in this medium-sized Donbass town is just what can be expected anywhere in Ukraine.
+It is nearly 5 years ago now and on the surface life in this medium-sized Donbas town is just what can be expected anywhere in Ukraine.
 Kids go to school or play on the central square, sliding from a snow hill, the last remains of winter.
-Mothers do shopping in the omnipresent produkty and larger shopping malls.
+Mothers do shopping in the omnipresent produkty (small always open shops) and larger shopping malls.
 I realize I clearly stand out as a westerner.
 They are used to this, the town was once flooded with journalists and still foreigners from e.g. OSCE is frequently present.
 The war seems far away, it is not but life goes on.
-Can you imagine to live here?
+Can you imagine living here?
 Actually, I can.
 It is just a matter of shutting off and concentrating on daily things.
-As all of us do in a way.
+As all of us do in one way or another.

 A spark of light: dance is big

 To my delight, I have a chance to visit a ballroom dance competition held on Sunday.
-Dance is big in Ukraine and hundreds of competitors with accompanying entourage fill the main lecture hall of the Donbass university.
-Being there excites me.
-For an afternoon all is forgotten and youth is showing their skills with envigorating enthusiasm.
+Dance is big in Ukraine and hundreds of competitors with accompanying entourage fill the main lecture hall of the Donbas university.
+Despite the worn-out facilities the atmosphere is exciting.
+For an afternoon all is forgotten and youth is showing their skills with invigorating enthusiasm.
 Great care is taken for appearance and the tension is tangible.

 Suddenly behind the stage, I catch the eyes and the smile of a young girl in white.
 The explicit dress and her young body form a contrast she is herself not aware of.